 Latest Customer Service Information

-2020 was a very challenging year for all those involved in education around the world.
-And whilst recent vaccine developments bring hope that change is on the horizon, the world is still experiencing challenges as a result of COVID-19.
+The past 18 months have been very challenging for all those involved in education around the world.
+And whilst the continued vaccine rollouts around the world bring hope that change is on the horizon, the world is still experiencing challenges as a result of COVID-19.

 We appreciate that you are facing incredibly tough times in your schools and many new challenges in addition to the usual day to day duties, from tackling the challenges of remote or distance learning to incorporating guideline changes.
 We want you to know that your hard work is valued and appreciated.